The best that the PC has to offer

 12. Monster Hunter World

-For years, Monster Hunter has been one of the biggest franchises you’ve never heard of.
-However, with Monster Hunter: World, the series has not only broken into the mainstream, but it has also come home where it really belongs: it’s now one of the best PC games 2018 has offered so far.
+Monster Hunter has been one of the biggest gaming franchises you’ve never heard of for years now.
+However, with Monster Hunter: World, the series broke into the mainstream, and it’s also come to the PC (finally).
+And, well, it’s one of the best PC games you can play today.

 Monster Hunter: World places you in the shoes of a, well, monster hunter, and you’ll hunt progressively bigger and nastier monsters, strip them for parts and craft bigger and badder armor.
 It’s a deceptively simple gameplay loop, that ends up being one of the most enthralling and rewarding PC games you can play today.

 There’s a never-ending onslaught of content in this game, and Capcom, the developers of this monster hunting hit, are dedicated to bringing a wealth of free DLC to the game.
+Not to mention a new frosty expansion in Monster Hunter World: Iceborne.
 So, if you’re looking for an addictive, engaging and most importantly, fun game to play by yourself or with all your best friends cooperatively, check out Monster Hunter: World – it really is one of the best PC games you can buy today.

 13. Grim Fandango Remastered